 Going to School is the first chapter presented by the NCERT in the EVS Syllabus for Class 4 students.
 The NCERT Solutions Class 4 EVS Chapter 1 Going to School teaches students about looking around their environment.
-Teaching students about using materials lying around them for practical purposes, imbibes them with a self of creation.
+Teaching students about using materials lying around them for practical purposes, instills in them a sense of creation.
 Students can download the NCERT Solutions from the links given below.

 Access NCERT Class 4 EVS Chapter 1 Going to School Solutions

 Page No: 1

 1. Collect some bricks.
 Lay them on the ground in a line as shown in the picture.
 Try walking on them.
 Was it easy?

 Yes, it was easy.

 2. Make a small bridge by tying 4 or 5 bamboo poles together.
 Ask your teacher to help you.
 Now walk on your bridge.
 How did you feel?
 Did you fall down?
 If you walk like this a few times, you will start finding it easy.

 It was quite tough and I felt scared.
 No, I did not fall but it was thrilling.